When: Wednesday, October 19, 2022; 11am-1pm ET

 CEs: This program does not offer CEs

 The De-Escalation Stage of Emotionally Focused Therapy (EFT) treatment takes couples through the heightened negative cycle of conflict and disconnection to a place of new possibilities based on an emerging capacity for mutual empathy.
 Sound easy enough?
-This 2-hour review of theory and practice will build off of part 1 that took place August 3, 2022 to reinforce the road map for participants learning to put the pieces together of this elegant model.
+This 2-hour review of theory and practice built off of part 1 that took place August 3, 2022 to reinforce the road map for participants learning to put the pieces together of this elegant model.
 Participants will review steps 1-4 of Stage One along with the EFT Tango moves, and troubleshot the common places where EFT therapists get stuck.
-This presentation will include lecture with video examples followed by question and answers.
-This 2-hour workshop is designed for those who have already received the basic training in EFT but want to review theory and practice.
+This presentation included lecture with video examples followed by question and answers.
+This 2-hour workshop was designed for those who have already received the basic training in EFT but want to review theory and practice.